Criticism of the My Little Pony: Friendship Is Magic fandom: Gender norms

 The adult fandom has been perceived negatively by some critics, with coverage of the brony fandom overshadowing the show itself.
 Much of the fandom's ridicule from others comes from the perception of the mostly adult male fanbase enjoying a show that is marketed to the young female demographic.
 Through this, the brony community has encountered ridicule through trolling on internet forums, not only from its inception at 4chan, but after moving away from the site.
 This has also been called out in conservative popular media.
 The Fox News Channel comedy talk program Red Eye poked fun at the fandom because it largely consists of young adult males.
 Commenting on Schlichter's article, Greg Pollowitz of National Review wrote that considering the target audience he could not understand the show's appeal to adult men.
-Jerry Springer attempted to bring bronies onto his talk for a segment on "Outrageously Guilty Pleasures", though fans warned others about the potential ridicule.
+Jerry Springer attempted to bring bronies onto his long-running self-titled talk show for a segment on "Outrageously Guilty Pleasures", though fans warned others about the potential ridicule.

 The gender-based criticism has also affected younger male fans of the show.
 One story that gained national attention was that of Grayson Bruce, a nine-year-old fan who was told to stop bringing a Rainbow Dash backpack to school to prevent bullying that he was receiving.
-An online campaign to show support for Grayson gained over 32,000 supporters on its Facebook page, and the brony fanbase, the show's creators and voice actors, and various public figures including Glenn Beck, Ronan Farrow and Eugene Volokh have stood up for the boy's actions.
+An online campaign to show support for Bruce gained over 32,000 supporters on its Facebook page, and the brony fanbase, the show's creators and voice actors, and various public figures including Glenn Beck, Ronan Farrow and Eugene Volokh have stood up for the boy's actions.
 The school later revised its decision after speaking to the family and clarifying it was not trying to blame the child for the incident.

 Rebecca Angel, writing for Wired's Geekmom column, described some of the negative feedback from fellow writers about the mostly male brony culture that included accusations of pedophilia and immaturity.
 Angel defended the fandom's culture, describing adult fans' interest as a form of escapism, and that the show provides characters they can relate to and talk about with other fans.
 She also acknowledged the double standard whereas females can watch male-oriented entertainment without question, while male bronies receive criticism about their interest in the show.
 Angel later described the brony fandom as rebellious towards gender roles, stating that "having interests that go against what men are supposed to embrace is the sneakiest kind of rebellion".
 In a similar vein, an "Idea Channel" segment on PBS said that the ridicule received by the brony community is partly because the male appreciation for the show challenges preconceived notions of gender roles in the mass media.